-Frankly speaking, many of them look promising but only a few of them are able to keep their promises of providing unmatched security and access to blocked websites.
+Many of them look promising, but only a few can keep their promises of providing unmatched security and access to blocked websites.

 If you prefer a more conventional VPN app, make sure you check out our list of best VPNs for 2021.